 Arrange sufficient quantities of good and fine topsoil from an area where vegetable farming has not been practiced for over 3 years.

-(b) Well-rotten Farm Yard Manure (FYM) or leaf mould.
+(b) Well-rotten farm yard manure (FYM) or leaf mould.

 (c) Vermiculite or rice husk.

-Prepare a mixture of the ingredients stated above in the point a), b), and c) in equal proportions and add fertilizer Di-ammonium phosphate (DAP) at 200 grams per 100 kilograms of the mixture along with 20 grams of carbendazim 50% WP/captan 50% WP.
+Prepare a mixture of the ingredients stated above in points a), b), and c) in equal proportions and add fertilizer Di-ammonium phosphate (DAP) at 200 grams per 100 kilograms of the mixture along with 20 grams of carbendazim 50% WP/captan 50% WP.
 Mix thoroughly.
 Ensure that a sufficient moisture (not wet) level is maintained.
 Add water if required.
 Shift the quantity so prepared on a polyethylene sheet in a sunny position and cover with a tarpaulin or dark-colored plastic sheeting.
 Leave it unattended for usage during the next season.
-Ensure that during the monsoon, field over-runs do not mingle with the mixture.
+Ensure that during the monsoon, field overruns do not mingle with the mixture.

 Preparation of seedbeds